Research

 Maintaining appropriate water balance is crucial for terrestrial animals and it is closely connected with the ability to colonize various habitats.
 In squamate reptiles, the major proportion of water loss can be attributed to cutaneous and respiratory water loss.
 Accordingly, evaporative water loss might be influenced by body size, standard metabolic rate and morphology of scales covering the body.
 In this project we are examining the association between these traits and evaporative water loss in different gecko species.

-Research team: Zuzana Starostová, Martin Hlubeň, Tereza Myslíková, Lukáš Kratochvíl (Charles University, Department of Ecology, Czech Republic), Lumír Gvoždík (Institute of Vertebrate Biology, AS CR, Czech Republic)
+Research team: Zuzana Starostová, Martin Hlubeň, Tereza Myslíková, Lukáš Kratochvíl (Charles University, Faculty of Science, Department of Zoology and Department of Ecology), Lumír Gvoždík (Institute of Vertebrate Biology, AS CR, Czech Republic)

 Hlubeň M., Kratochvíl L., Gvoždík L. & Starostová Z. (2021).
 Ontogeny, phylogeny, and mechanisms of adaptive changes in evaporative water loss in geckos.
 Journal of Evolutionary Biology 34: 1290–1301. https://doi.org/10.1111/jeb.13891